apache/carbondata/docs/mv-guide.md

  view will be triggered by the CREATE MATERIALIZED VIEW statement when user creates the materialized view.

- For incremental loads to fact table, data to materialized view will be loaded once the corresponding fact table load is completed.
+ For incremental loads to the fact table, data to materialized view will be loaded once the corresponding fact table load is completed.

 ### Loading data on manual